fluiddyn/fluidsim/doc/examples/clusters/jean_zay/README.md

 . ~/setup_ssh.sh
 ```

-load the mercurial environment and move to the work directory:
+Load the mercurial environment and move to the work directory:

 ```bash
 module load mercurial/6.0